-In this module students will be introduced to various aspects of the history of the French eighteenth century: Political organisation: the challenge to absolute monarchy challenged; the transition towards the representative and parliamentary system; the First Empire.
+In this module students will be introduced to various aspects of the history of the French eighteenth century: political, social and cultural history of the French 18th century and indirectly to familiarize them with basic concepts of historical studies (time, space, structures, sources, etc.).
 This century, in the course of which have taken place a series of financial, political, social and cultural changes and which is characterised by continuities and ruptures, is an important transitional period in the path to modernity.